pvalderas/microservices-composition-example/README.md

 To facilitate the publication of messages, the RabbitCompositionEventSender Java application is provided.

-# Evolving a microservice composition
+# Updating a microservice composition

-In order to evolve a microservice composition you have two options:
+In order to update a microservice composition you have two options:

 * Modify the big picture of the composition by using the BPMN editor provided by the Global Composition Manager.
 Then, changes are propagated to the Fragment of each microservice.
 * Modify the BPMN fragment of a particular microservice.
 To do so, the Composition Controller of each microservice publishes an adapted version of the BPMN editor, which allows you to select a Fragment managed by the microservice, modify it, and sincronize changes with the big picture.
 For instance, the BPMN editor of the Customer microservice is published at http://localhost:8081.
 An animated snapshot of it is shown below.